atedeg/mdm/docs/_docs/quality-assurance.md

 project management tasks, minimizing the possibility of errors.

 Our workflow concerning semantic-release is organized in the following steps:
-1. The `commit-analyzer` plugin analyze the commits messages from the last tag to the latest commit in oder to determinate the version bump to apply
+1. The `commit-analyzer` plugin analyzes the commit messages from the last tag to the latest commit in oder to determinate the version bump to apply
-2. The `release-notes-generator` plugin generate the changelog with the modifications since the last tag
+2. The `release-notes-generator` plugin generates the changelog with the changes since the last tag
-3. The `changelog` plugin update the `CHANGELOG.md` file in the repo with the changelog generate at the step above
+3. The `changelog` plugin updates the `CHANGELOG.md` file in the repo with the changelog generated at the step above
 4. With the plugin `exec` we specify the commands needed in order to publish all the artefacts and the documentation site
-   - The first command release all the `jar`s to the _Maven Central_
+   - The first command releases all the `jar`s to [_Maven Central_](https://www.sonatype.com)
-   - The second command generate the documentation site
+   - The second command generates the documentation site
-   - The third command publish the `Dockerfile` of each sub project to the [docker hub](https://hub.docker.com/)
+   - The third command publishes the `Dockerfile` of each sub project to the [Docker Hub](https://hub.docker.com/)
-5. The `git` plugin push the updated `CHANGELOG.md` into the repo
+5. The `git` plugin pushes the updated `CHANGELOG.md` into the repo
-6. The plugin `github` generate the release and comments all the issue closed since the last tag
+6. The `github` plugin generates the release and comments all the issues closed since the last tag

 For a more in-depth description take a look at the file [`.releaserc.yml`](https://github.com/atedeg/mdm/blob/main/.releaserc.yml).